OFS/linux-dfl/Documentation/fpga/fpga-image-load.rst

 An fpga_image_load device is opened exclusively to control an image upload.
 The device must remain open throughout the duration of the image upload.
-An attempt to close the device while an upload is in progress will block until the image upload is complete.
+An attempt to close the device while an upload is in progress will cause the upload to be cancelled.
+If unable to cancel the image upload, the close system call will block until the image upload is complete.

 ioctl
 -----